gboersma/uml-java-doclet/README.md

     mvn clean install

-To see an example of the updated Javadocs, use the Javadoc target:
+To see an example of the Javadocs for the uml-java-doclet source code, use the Javadoc target:

     mvn javadoc:javadoc